WCBROW01/PrimeSieve/README.md

 ### How is this optimized?

+#### The status of every number is stored as a single bit.

+Normally, boolean values are stored as an entire byte because that is the smallest unit of memory that CPUs can address.
+Since only single bits are used, this decreases the memory usage by 8 times, not including any empty space at the end of the array.
+Time spent on memory allocation is also decreased as a result.

 #### Every even number is marked beforehand.

 This allows the main loop to only check whether odd numbers are prime, cutting the main loop in half.
-Since the loop marking even numbers doesn’t need to execute any checks, this ends up being much faster.
+The memset call to fill the array uses an alternating sequence of bits, so even numbers are marked while the array is being created. (not even in a separate loop)

 #### The inner loop starts at the square of the given prime.